weykon/new-man/README.md

 a tool of macOS easily searching with chatGPT !
 `Fast`, `Lite`, `Smooth animation` as MacOS native App.

+<h3>Wish everyone can use it to have a high-efficiency work with it!</h3>

 ## Features
 - proxy setting
 - hotkey: